vkoul/OnlineCourses/ColumbiaX- Analytics in Python.md

 	* `x.insert(0, "Half")` helps us to insert the values.
 We can specify the location of the element
 	* `x.extend([1, 2, 3]) ` by this, we can take a list and add it to an extending list.
 It will **unpack the list** and append it to the existing list

-* **Calling elements in a list** Lists are indexed and can be sliced
+* **Calling elements from a list** Lists are indexed and can be sliced
 * **Removing items from a list**:
 	* `x.pop(y)` - Remove the element at the location y
 	* `x.remove(z)` - Remove z from the list
+	*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExNzMxOTI3MiwtMTAzOTk1OTkwNyw0MD
-E0MDM1OTYsOTAxNDU1NzI5LC01MTA1ODc5NzMsLTEzODczNTQ1
-OTcsLTk1ODIyNDIzOSwxOTc0NzYxMDA2LDE4NjMyMDIxOTcsLT
-EwNTgzMjEwNTddfQ==
+eyJoaXN0b3J5IjpbMTAwNTQ3OTQzNywxMTE3MzE5MjcyLC0xMD
+M5OTU5OTA3LDQwMTQwMzU5Niw5MDE0NTU3MjksLTUxMDU4Nzk3
+MywtMTM4NzM1NDU5NywtOTU4MjI0MjM5LDE5NzQ3NjEwMDYsMT
+g2MzIwMjE5NywtMTA1ODMyMTA1N119
 -->